 Is there an orientation to help my kindergartener get ready for school?

 There will be a Kindergarten Orientation held on Aug.
 19th at 9:30 am, right before the Jump Start event.
 Your child will have an opportunity to see the classrooms and school yard and meet some of the teachers, as well as the Principal and other school personnel.
-You’ll be able to ask questions about the school, the PTA, etc.

 How can I get in touch with other kindergarten parents?